unimelbmdap/doiget-tdm/docs/workflow.rst

 Use full-text content
 ---------------------

+The acquisition of full-text content will store files within your defined ``data_dir``.

 Accessing within Python
 ~~~~~~~~~~~~~~~~~~~~~~~

-If doing further processing using Python, ...
+If doing further processing using Python,

 Accessing within the filesystem